-This means that in order to feel respect for someone on the Autism spectrum, there must first be a positive feeling about someone on the Autism spectrum.
+This means that in order to feel respect for someone on the autism spectrum, there must first be a positive feeling about someone on the autism spectrum.

 As a parent it is my responsibility to teach and guide the Navigator in learning the tools and strategies he needs to achieve what he wants in life.

 What do “respectful actions” and “conducting oneself representing that esteem” look like?

 I love the line from the movie Blast from the Past where one of the characters describes good manners as

-“… just a way of showing other people we have respect for them.
+… a way of showing other people we have respect for them.
 See, I didn’t know that, I thought it was just a way of acting all superior.
-Oh and you know what else he told me?… I know, I mean I thought a “gentleman” was somebody that owned horses.
-But it turns out, his short and simple definition of a lady or a gentleman is, someone who always tries to make sure the people around him or her are as comfortable as possible.”
+Oh, and you know what else he told me?
+He thinks I am a gentleman … I mean I thought a gentleman was somebody that owned horses.
+But it turns out, his short and simple definition of a lady or a gentleman is, someone who always tries to make sure the people around him or her are as comfortable as possible.

 Think before speaking – yes, parents and people on the spectrum have probably already tried the idea that just came into your head.

-In the foster care world, foster youth say “nothing about us without us” and I have seen that phrase also used in the Autism community.
+In the foster care world, foster youth say “nothing about us without us” and I have seen that phrase also used in the autism community.
 Live it.

-The two articles using this wonderful phrase which inspired this article are Understanding Autism: How Life On The Spectrum Fosters Brilliance And Limitations by Leah Bushak published in February 2015 by Medical Daily, and The beautiful otherness of the autistic mind by
+The two articles using this wonderful phrase which inspired this article are Understanding Autism: How Life On The Spectrum Fosters Brilliance And Limitations by Leah Bushak published in February 2015 by Medical Daily; and The beautiful otherness of the autistic mind by